davidegat/AIRCBot/README.md

    python aircbot.py
    ```
 3. **LLM (LMStudio)**
-   Make sure your local LLM is up and running before connecting to IRC server, or you will only get a zombie bot parked on a channel.
+   Make sure your local LLM is up and running before connecting to the IRC server, or you will only get a zombie bot parked on a channel.

 ---

 ## Configuration

 ### Connection Parameters
-In the graphic interface, fill in the following fields:
+In the graphical interface, fill in the following fields:
 - **Server:** IRC server address (e.g., `open.ircnet.net`).
 - **Port:** IRC server port (default: `6667`).
-- **Nickname:** bot's IRC nickname (e.g., `Egidio`).
+- **Nickname:** Bot's IRC nickname (e.g., `Egidio`).
 - **Channel:** IRC channel to join (e.g., `#example`).
 - **Password:** Password required for private messaging authentication.
 Connection will not be possible if no password is set.
+- **Auto-Join:** Enable or disable automatic channel joining upon connection.
+- **Enable AI Logging:** Option to log AI-assisted summaries of user interactions.

 ---